MartyIce/martyice.github.io/_posts/2021-02-02-svelte-tutorial part 4.md

 ```

 <h3>Stores</h3>
 Ahhh....Stores.
 For me, this was where Svelte made the leap from "interesting widget framework" to "something I can use to build an actual application".
-Stores are what allow you to share data across unrelated components, as well as with non-Svelte Javascript modules.
+Stores  allow you to share data across unrelated components, as well as with non-Svelte Javascript modules.
+To my naive understanding, Stores are to Svelte what [Redux][redux] is to [React][react].

 <h4>Writeable Stores</h4>
-At their simplest, Stores do the following:
+In their simplest form, Stores achieve the following:

 * Store a value
 * Allow value to be updated (via "update")